joshbeard/resume/README.md

 * Contracted to [Science Analytics and Synthesis (SAS)](https://www.usgs.gov/core-science-systems/science-analytics-and-synthesis/) at the [US Geological Survey](https://www.usgs.gov/).
 * Lead and contributed to many of the group's most challenging technical projects.
 * Collaborated with over a dozen teams to deliver applications to the USGS science community.
+* Worked with hundreds of codebases spanning several languages and product teams.
 * Responsible for the architecture and implementation of the IT platform for over 50 USGS products.
 * Migrated over 50 products from on-premise and on-VM deployments to AWS deployments, using Docker and native AWS services.
 * Composed CI/CD pipelines for hundreds of projects, improving consistency through automation, empowering product teams, and reducing friction for releasing software.